danintel/sawtooth-faq/glossary.rst

 Permissionless Blockchain (aka Public Blockchain)
     anyone can join network (e.g., Bitcoin, Ethereum) PoET
     Proof of Elapsed Time (optional Nakamoto-style consensus algorithm used for Sawtooth).
 PoET with SGX has BFT.
 PoET Simulator has CFT.
-Not CPU-intensitve as with PoW-style algorithms, although it still can fork and have stale blocks.
+Not CPU-intensive as with PoW-style algorithms, although it still can fork and have stale blocks.
 See PoET specification at https://sawtooth.hyperledger.org/docs/core/releases/latest/architecture/poet.html
 PoW
     Proof of Work.
 Completing work (CPU-intensive Nakamoto-style consensus algorithm).
 Usually used in permissionless blockchains
 PoS